17 Time Travel Romance Books You Should Read

 11. A Handful of Time

 Our main character, Patricia, is sent again to stay with family, but she doesn’t know because her parents are finalizing their divorce.
-So she is unbelievably unhappy and has to stay with this family that she’s barely met before.
+So she is unbelievably unhappy and has to stay with this family she’s barely met before.
 Her cousins think she’s sad and don’t want to spend time with her.
 Her aunt pities her and is sorry for her.

 Author: Kit Pearson